 Low- and mid-income tenants can only afford to pay so much in rent.
 If you target high-income earners, the sky's the limit.
 Use your limited renovation budget to target the features that luxury renters demand: Spacious kitchens, granite countertops, and in-unit washers and dryers.
 You can spend $2,000 to upgrade a unit and charge an extra $250 in rent per month.
 You'll be in the black after less than a year of renting.

 It doesn't matter how nice your unit is.
 If your tenants don't pay rent, you won't make money.
-Sure, you can evict them, take them to court and garnish their paychecks, but you might never recoup your losses.
-You need to ensure tenant will pay rent before you ever sign a lease with them.
+Sure, you can evict them, take them to court, and garnish their paychecks, but you might never recoup your losses.
+You need to ensure tenants will pay rent before you ever sign a lease with them.
 This means doing your research.
 Check their court records for former evictions.
 Run background checks for financial crimes like bouncing checks.
 Don't rent to anyone with a credit score of less than 600.
 These steps take some extra effort, and you'll have to harden your heart against some very convincing sob stories, but you'll thank yourself in the end.
 Renting is a business, and you have to protect your bottom line.

 Don't rush into the rental business without a plan for maximizing your return.
 Follow these steps to attract high-quality tenants who will pay their rent and stick around for years.